 Just because the credit report doesn't affect your checking account, however, doesn't mean the reverse isn't true.
 Lenders will require a checking account when applying for a loan or line of credit.
 Often, spending habits and account balances are monitored to ensure a pattern of responsible behavior.
 A client in the market for a mortgage, for example, might throw up a red flag if thousands of dollars of shoe purchases or charges from Best Buy appear on a bank statement right before closing.

-Everyone makes mistakes from time to time, but avoiding overdraft fees and maintaining solid banking habits can pay off indirectly in the long term.
-Bank accounts do affect your credit, so budgeting now could save you thousands in interest down the road
+Everyone makes mistakes from time to time, but avoiding overdraft fees and maintaining solid banking habits can pay off in the long run.
+Bank accounts can impact your credit, so budgeting now could save you thousands in interest down the road.
+If you do get into an overdraft situation, work with the bank to resolve it as quickly as possible.
+Keep another account connected to your checking account or consider opening a line of credit with your bank that can be used for overdraft protection.